 2. You have an excuse to walk at odd hours.
 Avoid the morning coffee hour or after work social scene when every dog and their charismatic guardians are out chatting and being normal.
 Of course, if you and your dog are feeling emotionally prepared, you can always join the fun – and then pat yourself on the back for not saying something silly, walking into a tree, or getting twisted in your dog’s leash and falling on your face.

 3. You can use your dog as a social shield.
 Simply pick your dog up and carry her around with you (the real reason I always have small dogs).
 Your dog becomes like a superhero vest and bonus tip, you can hide behind her big head.
 When other dog people want to chat, simply say ‘sorry, can’t talk because I’m carrying 30 pounds of fur.
 Maybe another time (or not).’
 And if family members come on too strong, ‘stay back, I have a dog in my arms and I know how to use her.’
 Of course, this works best with small to mid-sized dogs.
 I wouldn’t recommend trying to pick up a Great Dane, but if you can pull that off, you are amazing.

 Bonus Tip: If you can teach your dog to be socially awkward on command, all the better (just kidding, that would be wrong)

 These tactics work equally well with friendly strangers or chatty neighbors not to mention those supportive yet exhausting family members who always want to talk at bad times like when you are awake.

-Wait, there’s more, learn more about life with a socially awkward dog by reading part one and two.
+You can read more about life with a socially awkward dog here.
 Stay up-to-date on our journey to be normal (as well as a whole bunch of cuteness and feel-good, inspiring rescue and adoption stories) by subscribing to our email list.